1885 The Light on the Path - First Edition (Association Copy)

 One of the treasured items in my personal collection is a first edition of the theosophical classic "The Light on the Path" by Mabel Collins.
 According to theosophical mystic lore, Collins wrote the book after experiencing an event in which her astral body was taken into a hall of spiritual initiation.
 There, she saw and read lines written in golden letters on the walls.
 These lines inspired the creation of the concise little book "The Light on the Path," which was published in 1885 by the Reeves & Turner publishing company.

-Regarding the publication, the publisher initially released two versions of the first edition: some copies were issued in wrappers, while others were in hardcover.
+Regarding the publication, the publisher initially issued two versions of the first edition: some copies in wrappers, and others bound in cloth.
 It is widely believed that this edition was printed in limited quantities and is rare in both known variations.
-What makes this particular copy especially intriguing are the associations and notes included within the book.
-A signature on the reverse side of the front free endpaper reads, “Elmira Y. Howard, from her friend S.H.R.”
-Ms. Howard earned her medical degree in 1870 and became a widowed mother after the Civil War.
-She primarily served women, children, and the African American community in Cincinnati, Ohio.
-Additionally, she worked as a correspondent for the Cincinnati Commercial-Gazette for a time.
-Although her precise connection to the Theosophical Society is unclear, it can generally be assumed that her relationship with Theosophical Hall in Cincinnati was primarily geographical.
+What makes this particular copy especially intriguing are the associations and notes preserved within the book.
+An inscription on the reverse of the front free endpaper reads, “Elmira Y. Howard, from her friend S.H.R.”
+Ms. Howard earned her medical degree in 1870 and, following the Civil War, found herself a widowed mother.
+She primarily served women, children, the poor, and the African American community in Cincinnati, Ohio, and also worked for a time as a correspondent for the Cincinnati Commercial-Gazette.
+While her precise connection to the Theosophical Society was initially unclear, subsequent research has clarified that her involvement was more substantial than previously assumed.

 Ernest J. Rose